Kavi-Gupta/FTC-48-Portofolio/readme.md

 * Implemented code to detect our object using a USB-linked camera

-* Worked with experts in the field to imporve our model's accuracy
+* Worked with experts in the field to improve our model's accuracy

 ### Other